nervecentergarage/structured-journalism-developer-community/README.md

 ## Overview of Structure Journalism

 In recent years, the internet is overloaded with tons and tons of information and news articles.
-So a reader can get news on-demand basis.
+So, a reader can get news on-demand basis.
 Readers are interested to get enough information with short and crisp stories instead of large and big chunks of information.
 This became a major constraint for a journalist to produce short stories to grab the reader's attention without affecting the fact.
 Here the Structure journalism comes into the picture, journalist only requires a background story to create a new story but not the readers.
-So a journalist can hide the background story for the readers by default and can provide only the current facts/information.
+A journalist can hide the background story for the readers by default and can provide only the current facts/information.
 This provides enough information to the readers in a go.
-If a reader is interested in the background story he/she can grasp more information by browsing on that topic.
+If a reader is interested in the background story, he/she can grasp more information by browsing on that topic.
 To know more about journalism [click here](https://github.com/nervecentergarage/structured-journalism-developer-community/wiki/1.-Home)

 ## How structured journalism helps journalist\?

-In structured journalism, stories are broken into numerours smaller data that can provide information/facts independently.
+In structured journalism, stories are broken into numerous smaller data that can provide information/facts independently.
 Those smaller pieces of data can be stored, and re-used by any other journalists to create new stories to provide enough information to the readers on the current trends.
 Learn more about structure journalism [click here](https://github.com/nervecentergarage/structured-journalism-developer-community/wiki/2.-Structured--Journalism-at-DXC-AI-COE-Garages)

 ## Developer community at Nerve centre garage

 ### Nerve centre garage

-In nerve centre garage, a group of technologist gathered together with BBC News Lab to create an AI supported news articles to publish over the internet across various genres with a varitey of background stories.
+In the nerve center garage, a group of technologist gathered together with BBC News Lab to create AI-supported news articles to publish over the internet across various genres with a variety of background stories.

 ### About this Repository

-This is one of the open-source repositories to support journalist to be more productive in publishing the news articles.
-A group of developers involved in assisting journalist,  by creating and personalizing news snippets to provide enough information as well as to grab reader's attention.
+This is one of the open-source repositories to support journalists to be more productive in publishing news articles.
+A group of developers involved in assisting journalist,  by creating and personalizing news snippets to provide enough information as well as to grab the reader's attention.

 ## Related Repositories of Developers Community